yeskoinx/vnuscoind/README.md

 #### Prerequisites

---> Install Boost vers 1.59 (ensuring you download the installer for MSVC 14) : https://sourceforge.net/projects/boost/files/boost-binaries/1.59.0/boost_1_59_0-msvc-14.0-64.exe/download (Don't use last versions as 1.68 as it is buggy !)
+--> Install Boost vers 1.59 (ensuring you download the installer for MSVC 14) : https://sourceforge.net/projects/boost/files/boost-binaries/1.59.0/boost_1_59_0-msvc-14.0-64.exe/download (Don't use last versions as 1.68 as it is buggy !).
+One installed, you should have your boost folder in : C:/local/boost_1_59_0

 --> Get cmake 2.8.6 or later : https://cmake.org/files/v3.12/cmake-3.12.3-win64-x64.msi